Nuhser/Advent-of-Code/README.md

 # Advent of Code

+> **WARNING**
+> This repository uses features that aren't available until Python version *3.12.0*.
+Using older version of python may result in errors.

 This repository is a collection of my solutions for the **Advent of Code** throughout the years.

 There is one folder per year.
 Each folder contains my puzzle inputs and solutions.
 The solutions make use of the code from [aoc_util.py](https://github.com/Nuhser/Advent-of-Code/blob/master/aoc_util.py).
 This a utility script I use for parsing the puzzle inputs.
 It also contains an class which I use as the parent class of my daily solutions.